dukanegolder/readme-generator/new-readme/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description

-this is where my description of the project would go
+This is where a description of the project would go.

 ## Table of Contents

 [Installation](#installation)